warpstreamlabs/bento/internal/log/docs.md

      internal/log/docs.md
 -->

-Benthos logging prints to stdout (or stderr if your output is stdout) and is formatted as [logfmt](https://brandur.org/logfmt) by default.
+Bento logging prints to stdout (or stderr if your output is stdout) and is formatted as [logfmt](https://brandur.org/logfmt) by default.
 Use these configuration options to change both the logging formats as well as the destination of logs.

 import Tabs from '@theme/Tabs';